 - CO 1: Understand the trigonometric functions with the help of unit circle and application of trigonometric identities. - CO 2: Demonstrate the concept of matrices and type of matrices and how to calculate transpose, adjoint and inverse of matrices.
-Manage to solve problems related to addition, subtraction and multiplication of system of linear equations. - CO 3: Understand the concept of Eigen vectors and Eigen values of matrices. - CO 4: Solve Complex problems related to derivative of sum, difference, product and quotient of functions and also to find derivative of trigonometric functions, inverse trigonometric functions, logarithmic functions and exponential functions. - CO 5: Recognize Integration as an inverse of differentiation and to calculate area under curve and understand integrals as limit of sum and its geometrical interpretation.
+Manage to solve problems related to addition, subtraction and multiplication - CO 3: To understand the concept and solve system of linear equations. - CO 4: Solve Complex problems related to derivative of sum, difference, product and quotient of functions and also to find derivative of trigonometric functions, inverse trigonometric functions, logarithmic functions and exponential functions. - CO 5: Recognize Integration as an inverse of differentiation and to calculate area under curve and understand integrals as limit of sum and its geometrical interpretation.